mikebway/k8s-istio-poc/docs/Install.md

    kubectl port-forward service/hello-minikube 7080:8080
    ```

-## Stopping and/or deleting a deployment
+## Stopping and/or deleting the test deployment

+We don't need the `hello-minikube` service anymore so lets get rid of it ...

 * Stopping
   ```shell